DaaGeney/vue3-example/README.md

 ### Watch and computed

-we must remember that vue 2 offers us observers to follow the behavior of specific properties, such as watch and computed.
+We must remember that vue 2 offers us observers to follow the behavior of specific properties, such as watch and computed.
 Watch allows us to fully monitor a property and perform an action each time it changes, while computed allows us to create a property made up of two variables and update each time one of these is modified.
 In the following example we have a full name composed of a firsName and lastName, we see how you manipulate this directly with a computed or by watch. .

 ![watch-computed](/article-vue3/assets/watch-computed.png)